-Your Road to Athenaeum exhibit is a page in the Barony of Madrone’s website, which is an official SCA website.
+Your Athenaeum Showcase exhibit is a page in the Barony of Madrone’s website, which is an official SCA website.
 The SCA requires that official SCA websites follow modern copyright rules, including using releases and citations.

 When you registered as an exhibitor you agreed to this statement: